Booking a foreign tourist train ticket

 Before you get to the booking office, note down ahead the train name, number, the boarding, and alighting station names.
 You need to fill a reservation form at the office and having this information will help save time.

-Do not believe touts/agents you come across at the railway stations (especially Delhi), who are trying to mislead and fleece you.
+We recommend not to believe touts/agents you come across at the railway stations (especially Delhi), who are trying to mislead and fleece you.
 It is safer to ask your hotel/homestay for specific information.

 And if you would like to avoid the hassle of going to a foreign tourist office and hoping you get a ticket.
+For more information about train travel in India, check out this blog.
 We always recommend planning in advance.
 Get in touch with us here to make the most of your time in India.